The best things to do in Copenhagen include visiting royal palaces, castles, world-class museums, and colorful neighborhoods.

 Royal Reception Rooms (9 am – 5 pm, daily)

-Start with the Royal Reception Rooms, where can get a sense for the luxe interiors.
+Start with the Royal Reception Rooms, where you can get a sense of the luxe interiors.

 The Royal Stables (1:30-4 pm, daily)